cdoublev/css/doc/parse/README.md

   >
   > The input to the CSS parsing process consists of a stream of Unicode code points, which is passed through a tokenization stage followed by a tree construction stage.
 The output is a `CSSStyleSheet` object.

-Each *parse* procedure in CSS Syntax is named a [*parser entry point*](https://drafts.csswg.org/css-syntax-3/#parser-entry-points) and runs a corresponding *consume* procedure named a [*parser algorithm*](https://drafts.csswg.org/css-syntax-3/#parser-algorithms).

-Entry points can receive a string, tokens, or component values, and output the expected structure: a component value, a declaration, a rule, or a list of them.
-For a [rule](https://drafts.csswg.org/css-syntax-3/#consume-at-rule) and a [declaration](https://drafts.csswg.org/css-syntax-3/#consume-declaration), it must be validated against their grammar in the context.
-If its grammar cannot be resolved in the context, it is invalid. `@charset`, `@import`, `@namespace`, `@layer`, also define the order in which they must appear.
+The parser entry points can receive a string, tokens, or component values, and output the expected structure: a component value, a declaration, a rule, or a list of them.
+For a [rule](https://drafts.csswg.org/css-syntax-3/#consume-at-rule) and a [declaration](https://drafts.csswg.org/css-syntax-3/#consume-declaration), it must be validated against its grammar in the context.
+If its grammar cannot be resolved in this context, it is invalid. `@charset`, `@import`, `@namespace`, `@layer`, also define the order in which they can appear.

-However, CSS Syntax does not prescribe when and how to construct CSSOM representations.
-It allows doing it in parallel, noting that a `CSSStyleSheet` will never be discarded, and that constructing a `CSSRule` requires a reference to its `CSSStyleSheet`.

 <details>
-<summary>CSSOM and HTML use <a href="https://drafts.csswg.org/cssom-1/#create-a-css-style-sheet"><i>create a CSS style sheet</i></a> when processing an HTTP <code>Link</code> header, <code>HTMLLinkElement</code>, <code>HTMLStyleElement</code>, but when and how to initiate parsing its contents is left unspecified.</summary>
+<summary>CSS Syntax does not prescribe when and how to construct CSSOM representations, which creates some confusion.</summary>
 <br>

+CSSOM and HTML use [*create a CSS style sheet*](https://drafts.csswg.org/cssom-1/#create-a-css-style-sheet) when processing an HTTP `Link` header, `HTMLLinkElement`, `HTMLStyleElement`, but when and how to initiate parsing its contents is left unspecified.

-While CSS Syntax defines [*parse a stylesheet*](https://drafts.csswg.org/css-syntax-3/#parse-a-stylesheet) as *the normal parser entry point for parsing stylesheets*, creating and returning *a new style sheet, with its location set to `location`*, with *location* linking to its [definition](https://drafts.csswg.org/cssom-1/#concept-css-style-sheet-location) in CSSOM as a *state item* of `CSSStyleSheet`, and while its result *must be interpreted as a CSS style sheet* and assigned to `CSSImportRule.styleSheet` in [CSS Cascade 4](https://drafts.csswg.org/css-cascade-4/#fetch-an-import), it also defines [*parse a CSS stylesheet*](https://drafts.csswg.org/css-syntax-3/#parse-a-css-stylesheet), which is not used by any specification and runs *parse a stylesheet*.
-The type of its return value is not defined but it may be assumed to be an instance of `CSSStyleSheet`, as its name suggests and as opposed to an internal representation that would be returned by *parse a stylesheet*.
+While CSS Syntax defines [*parse a stylesheet*](https://drafts.csswg.org/css-syntax-3/#parse-a-stylesheet) as *the normal parser entry point for parsing stylesheets*,  which creates and returns *a new style sheet, with its location set to `location`* (and *location* linking to its [definition](https://drafts.csswg.org/cssom-1/#concept-css-style-sheet-location) in CSSOM as a *state item* of `CSSStyleSheet`), and while its result *must be interpreted as a CSS style sheet* and assigned to `CSSImportRule.styleSheet` in [CSS Cascade 4](https://drafts.csswg.org/css-cascade-4/#fetch-an-import), it also defines [*parse a CSS stylesheet*](https://drafts.csswg.org/css-syntax-3/#parse-a-css-stylesheet), which is not used by any specification and runs *parse a stylesheet*, and whose return value type is not defined but could be considered an instance of `CSSStyleSheet`, as its name suggests, and as opposed to an internal representation that would be returned by *parse a stylesheet*.

 Similarly, CSSOM defines [*parse a CSS rule*](https://drafts.csswg.org/cssom-1/#parse-a-css-rule), which runs *parse a rule*.
 The type of its return value may be assumed to be an instance of `CSSRule` because `CSSStyleSheet.insertRule()` or `CSSGroupingRule.insertRule()` adds it into `CSSStyleSheet.cssRules` and `CSSGroupingRule.cssRules`, which represent `CSSRule`s.

 This library constructs the CSSOM tree in parallel and initiates parsing a style sheet by creating a `CSSStyleSheet`, providing the list of rules as a string to its constructor.
+This allows creating `CSSRule` by passing to its constructor a reference to its `CSSStyleSheet` and to any parent `CSSRule`.

 </details>